msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![additem!](/docs/distribution/images/os_additem_issuepacks.png)

 <div class="note">
-<b></b> if you had previously entered a quantity of units and you switch to a quantity a packs, the quantity of units will automatically be converted into the correct quantity of packs.
+If you had previously entered a quantity of units and you switch to a quantity of packs, the quantity of units will automatically be converted into the correct quantity of packs.
 </div>

 ![Alt Text](/docs/distribution/images/os_issuepacks.gif)

-When a pack size is selected, and stock lines which have a different pack size are not available for selection.
+When a pack size is selected, stock lines which have a different pack size from the one selected are not available for selection.
 As such, those rows are listed lower down in the table and are shown in a grey font, in the same way as other unavailable rows.

 ### Manual Allocation